 Whether it’s a line of monks walking along the river in the morning sun.

 Here is the other thing…I don’t have to do any editing to the images on my computer when I have dramatic lighting b/c the light is the drama.
 In today’s second image, the temple at sunrise, I didn’t edit the color at all.
 That is how amazing the color is at sunrise—how mysterious it can be.
 When my light isn’t as dramatic, I find that I add more in the post process.
-Tomorrow, I’ll show you an example of what I mean.
+See an example of what I mean in my post Photo Tips: Seeing Beyond the Light.

-Happy Monday Friends!
 How do you capture drama in your photos?
-Tell all!
+Share your dramatic photos on my Facebook page!